splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

                     - name: SPLUNK_PROFILER_ENABLED
                       value: true
                     # Samples call stacks from a 5000 millisecond interval.
-                    # If excluded, the Collector samples from a 10000 millisecond interval.
+                    # If excluded, samples from a 10000 millisecond interval by default.
                     - name: SPLUNK_PROFILER_CALL_STACK_INTERVAL
                       value: 5000